zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/simple-query.md

 When we break down these two examples:

 1. The context.Customers in this case is a `DbSet<Customer>`, which implements `IQueryable<T>`.
 This is the same starting point for both examples.
-2. The `Select`-method for Dynamic Linq is written as a string, where the same properties are used (City and CompanyName).
+2. The `Select` method for Dynamic LINQ is written as a string, where the same properties are used (City and CompanyName).
 3. For Dynamic LINQ we need to use the `ToDynamicList()` method, because the return from the `Select` is an `IQueryable`.
 The result from both the strongly typed and dynamic example is the same: a list from a dynamic-generated class with two properties (City and CompanyName).

 [View all above examples here](https://dotnetfiddle.net/ZN3FSo)